 to co-design transformative possibilities for inner and outer HEALING.

-When pausing from the ever-evolving workflow to actualize health equity and design justice, you can find Denise making time for quiet reflection in nature throughout the city, writing poetic reflections in her journal, capturing insights on post-it notes, and finding reasons to rewatch highly-melanated episodes of Issa Rae’s, Insecure.
+Possibility is my favorite word and I love books, astrology and tea.
+When pausing from the ever-evolving workflow you can find me making time for quiet reflection in nature throughout the city, writing reflections in my journal, capturing insights on post-it notes, and probably finding reasons to rewatch highly-melanated episodes of Issa Rae’s, Insecure.